Listen to the audiobook:

 b.
 The Leninist Vanguard of Jihad

 Another Marxist concept Qutb borrowed was that of “false consciousness,” which refers to the ordinary masses’ acceptance of the ruler’s ideals and culture.
 The concept holds that this prevents the masses from perceiving their own oppression and overthrowing capitalism in favor of socialism.
-According to Qutb, those living under jahiliyyah don’t realize they are slaves, which is why they do not engage in jihad to emancipate themselves.
+According to Qutb, those living under jahiliyyah don’t realize that they are slaves, which is why they do not engage in jihad to emancipate themselves.

-One of Lenin’s major works is a pamphlet titled with the question Chto Delat’? (or in English, What Is to Be Done?) in which he argues that the working class will not become conscious of the need for communism unless led to it by an elite group of revolutionaries.
+One of Lenin’s major works is a pamphlet titled Chto Delat’? (or in English, What Is to Be Done?) in which he argues that the working class will not become conscious of the need for communism unless led to it by an elite group of revolutionaries.
 Faced with the same question in his crusade against jahiliyyah, Qutb looked to Lenin for his answer.

 Qutb’s writings are replete with vocabulary familiar to students of Marxism-Leninism, such as “vanguard,” “state,” “revolution,” and the like.
 The situation and challenges Lenin faced at the time of writing the pamphlet mirror the circumstances faced by Qutb as he formulated his own radical ideology.
 Lenin placed all hope for a successful revolution on a proletarian vanguard party — a highly disciplined elite organization charged with overseeing the revolution and guiding the masses — and derided the notion that communism could succeed if its agents merely operated in society at large.
 Qutb copied this theory and replaced the Leninist political party with Islamic extremist organizations.

 Lenin, in his emphasis on the organization and the vanguard concept, identified a clear distinction between spontaneity and consciousness, and introduced the idea of party-building.
 According to Lenin, with only spontaneous action, workers can only make superficial demands, such as pay raises and eight-hour work days, as they lack the consciousness needed to liberate humankind.
-Lenin believed that external vanguards (usually comprising bourgeois intellectuals, who have the privilege of education) are needed to incite and indoctrinate the workers, so that the workers come to believe that revolution is their only way out and that only by liberating all of humankind can they themselves be liberated.
+Lenin believed that external vanguards (usually comprising bourgeois intellectuals, who have the privilege of education) are needed to incite and indoctrinate the workers so that they come to believe that revolution is their only way out and that only by liberating all of humankind can they themselves be liberated.
 In order to fully realize the vanguard, a tightly knit political party is needed to arrange their activities and provide them with opportunities for underground work as professional revolutionaries.

-Glenn E. Robinson, an associate professor at the Naval Postgraduate School in Monterey, California, and a research fellow at the Center for Middle Eastern Studies, University of California–Berkeley, said of radical Islam: “Modern jihadism is distinctively Leninist.
+Glenn E. Robinson, an associate professor at the Naval Postgraduate School in Monterey, California, and a research fellow at the Center for Middle Eastern Studies at the University of California–Berkeley, said of radical Islam: “Modern jihadism is distinctively Leninist.
 Although for obvious reasons jihadi ideologues do not cite Lenin as an inspiration, their concepts and logic, especially Sayyid Qutb’s, betray this influence.
 Having been educated in Egypt in the 1940s, Qutb would certainly have been exposed to Lenin’s writings.
 Two key concepts from Qutb come straight from Lenin: jama’a (vanguard) and manhaj (program). … Lenin’s insistence on the centrality of the vanguard’s having a detailed and coherent program for undertaking and then consolidating the revolution was likewise echoed, with an Islamic tone, in Qutb’s writings.”

 Drawing from the essence of Leninism, Qutb advocated for the organization of a Muslim version of the Leninist vanguard party.
 “Qutb made precisely the same argument for the Muslim world,” Robinson wrote.
 “The vast majority of Muslims were too caught up in and corrupted by the system of unjust and anti-Islamic rule to know how and when to take up arms against the state.
 A dedicated vanguard of jihadi cadres was needed to organize direct action against the state.”

 This vanguard, which consists of extremists, or what Qutb called “true Muslims,” has the revolutionary mission of liberating all Muslims and the whole of human civilization.
-The vanguard must strike hard on false Muslims, follow Islamic ideology as determined by Qutb’s interpretation, establish a new nation based on this Islamism, and use violence to impose Islam on the rest of the world.
+The vanguard must strike hard against false Muslims, follow Islamic ideology as determined by Qutb’s interpretation, establish a new nation based on this Islamism, and use violence to impose Islam on the rest of the world.

 In addition to the Leninist vanguard, Qutb’s theory also includes utopian ideas like “social equality” and the elimination of classes.
 Such points echo the stated aims of communism.

-After Qutb’s death, his brother Muhammad Qutb continued to publish his writings.
+After Qutb’s death, his younger brother Muhammad Qutb continued to publish his writings.
 The book Ma’arakat ul-Islam war-Ra’samaaliyyah, published in 1993, again highlights Qutb’s communist inspirations.
 Qutb blatantly states that Islam is a “unique, constructive, and positivist ‘aqidah’ [creed], which has been moulded and shaped from Christianity and communism together, [with a] blending in the most perfect of ways and which comprises all of their (i.e., Christianity’s and Communism’s) objectives and adds in addition to them harmony, balance and justice.”

 c.
 The Communist Core of Islamic Extremism

-Destroying the World Trade Center in Manhattan did not in itself do anything to help realize the united Muslim world that Qutb envisioned, but it served as a means of exacerbating the conflict between the Western and Muslim worlds.
+Destroying the World Trade Center in Manhattan did not in itself do anything to help realize the united Muslim world that Qutb envisioned, but it served as a means of escalating the conflict between the Western and Muslim worlds.
 Terrorist attacks were meant to incite backlash in the West against Muslims, which would, in turn, incite Muslims to carry out more attacks.
-The extremists’ methods mirror Marx and Lenin’s promotion of conflicts between the proletariat and the bourgeoisie in order to create the conditions needed for launching revolution.
+The extremists’ methods mirror Marx’s and Lenin’s promotion of conflicts between the proletariat and the bourgeoisie in order to create the conditions needed for launching revolution.

 Qutb’s theories bear a far greater resemblance to communism than to traditional Islam.
 While the Islamic extremists profess to have a religious opposition to communism, they in fact absorbed the pure essentials of communist revolutionary doctrine.
 As journalist Chuck Morse has noted: “The real enemy confronting the free world remains Communism. … [R]adical Islam is nothing more than Communism cloaked in the traditional garments of Islam.
 The same Communist enemy that subverted Europe … took root in the Islamic world and transformed large segments of the Islamic elite.”

 In 1974, Abdallah Schleifer, a Muslim convert who later became a professor in media studies at the American University in Cairo, met Zawahiri, the future leader of al-Qaeda.
-Zawahiri, who was studying medicine at Cairo University at the time, boasted that Islamic extremist groups had recruited the most members from elite institutions such as medical and engineering schools.
+Zawahiri, who was studying medicine at Cairo University at the time, boasted that Islamic extremist groups had recruited many members from elite institutions such as medical and engineering schools.
 Schleifer said that these institutions had high concentrations of young Marxists during the 1960s, and that radical Islam was simply a new trend in student rebellion.
 Schleifer told Zawahiri: “Listen, Ayman, I’m an ex-Marxist.
 When you talk, I feel like I’m back in the Party.
-I don’t feel as if I’m with a traditional Muslim.’”
+I don’t feel as if I’m with a traditional Muslim.”

 Curiously, many observers associate Islamic extremism with fascism (Islamofascism) and, for various reasons, fail to mention its communist origins.
 Fascism is a form of national socialism, and socialism is the first stage of communism, as Lenin and others have said.
 Communism is international in scope, aiming for communist revolutions around the world.
 When considering Islamic extremism in terms of its overall approach and doctrine, it becomes apparent that it has more in common with communism.